CreativeZoller/ultron/README.md

 `copySass` task collects your scss files from the style source folder, and put them into the temporary style folder.

+`replaceSassPx` task finds and replaces everywhere the 'px' values with 0 value to unitless values in the temporary folder.

+`lintSass` task is for hinting your scss files through with predefinied rules.

 `sassCompile` compiles every scss files to css.

+`retinaSpriteUrl` replaces image urls in retinaSprites.scss.

+`svgSpriteUrl` replaces image urls in svg_sprites.scss.

 `preFix` task searches your compiled css files and add previously configured prefixes to them.